Volatile markets are the new normal, thanks to the COVID-19 outbreak.

 Alright, gang, let’s see how this experiment plays out!
 I’ll share updates every so often.
 We’ll pull together to beat back this virus first of all, then (throwing in as much optimism as I can muster) feel rewarded by taking a bargain position in the market.

-As a practice, I’ll keep watching and waiting, and looking for the opportunity to “lay more brick” in the ever correcting market.
+As a practice, I’ll keep watching and waiting, and looking for the opportunity to “lay more brick” in the ever-correcting market.
 VTI could dip as low as $125 a share (or lower!)
-But we’ve also seen markets rebound with incredible pace over the last 11 years.
+But we’ve also seen markets rebound at an incredible pace over the last 11 years.
 The bottom line is that the old advice about buying low and selling high remains.
 It’s all about “buy low” right now.

 Observations About Capitalism in America

 Many of our best and brightest doctors, lawyers, and scientists are devoid of financial literacy.
-And of course, see “Professional Athletes” as exhibit A for spendthrift habits that lead to bankruptcy.
+And of course, see all of the professional athletes as “exhibit A” for spendthrift habits that lead to bankruptcy.

 I feel incredibly fortunate that I’ve got the basics about compounding interest understood.
 And then, especially fortunate that I’ve learned about administrative fees, index funds, and diversification with Real Estate.
 But it took a while to reach that point.
 What about folks that simply don’t have a proclivity for this incredibly important topic?